davispolito/MUS-545-tutorial/README.md

   - Choose your project folder.
 For example, the MyProj folder from step 3.
 - Write the code for your example.
 (The default code is a simple passthrough, you can try compiling and flashing it!).
-- Build your example with `Ctrl-shift-B`
+- Build your example with `CMD-shift-B`
 - If you receive an error related to libDaisy or DaisySP, make sure to build your libs by running `task build_all`.
 This will build the libraries.
 - Refer to step 3 of the [Development Environment](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#4-Run-the-Blink-Example) guide for help flashing your project to the Daisy.